top of page

 • 2 min read

-Emergencies involving children are every parent’s worst nightmare.
-Whether it’s choking, drowning, or sudden cardiac arrest, knowing how to respond quickly can mean the difference between life and death.
+Emergencies involving children are every parent’s nightmare.
+From choking and drowning to sudden cardiac arrest, knowing how to respond quickly can save a child’s life.
+Learning child CPR is one of the most important skills for parents, teachers, babysitters, and coaches.

 What Is Child CPR?